Sp44dy/youtube-dl-nas-ts230/README.md

 ![screenshot1](https://github.com/hyeonsangjeon/youtube-dl-nas/blob/master/pic/youtube-dl-server-login.png?raw=true)

 ### Update Info
-- 2020.11.08 : Created an ARM32 version of the youtube-dl-nas container
+- 2020.11.08 : Created an ARM32 version (Raspberry Pi) of the youtube-dl-nas container.
-- 2020.11.08 : Copied and modified source from https://hub.docker.com/r/modenaf360/youtube-dl-nas/ to build for ARM (Raspberry Pi)
+- 2020.11.08 : Copied and modified source from https://hub.docker.com/r/modenaf360/youtube-dl-nas/ to build for ARM64

 ### How to use this image